peng051410/karabiner-generator/README.md

 The [included config](config.rb) contains my own private keyboard configuration.
 To generate it and add it to Karabiner Elements, run this command:
 `ruby config.rb | pbcopy` Or you can download [modd](https://github.com/cortesi/modd) and run `modd` to automatically generate the rules on each file save of `config.rb`.

 This will put Karabiner JSON of all the rules in your clipboard.
-You can then paste it inside Karabiner in-between `rules []` block.
+You can then paste it inside Karabiner config file found in `~/.config/karabiner/karabiner.json` in-between `rules []` block.

 In future this will be automated even further so you will never have to be dealing with raw JSON of `karabiner.json` and can effortlessly change your keyboard config on the fly with a nice DSL.